learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 The general process is:

-- Click the GitHub logo button (the 'OctoCat') in Canvas, we will show you exactly which button this is soon
+- Click the GitHub logo button (the 'OctoCat') in Canvas, we will show you exactly which button this is soon.
-- Create a personal copy (a 'fork') of the assignment into your GitHub account
+- Create a personal copy (a 'fork') of the assignment into your GitHub account.
-- Download your personal copy (referred to as 'cloning') to your computer
+- Download your personal copy to your computer (referred to as 'cloning').
-- Complete the required work
+- Complete the required work.
-- Submit your completed work in Canvas through the CodeGrade window
+- Submit your completed work in Canvas through the CodeGrade window.

 In this assignment, you'll learn the workflow that you will be using to complete your assignments.
 You can follow along with the steps in the videos below, or